ye-olde-jack/NFG/content/3. Session Notes/Session 8, February 21st, 2025 - Claim to Fame.md

 		- [[Emile D'Arlan]] denied comment on any large issues or his romantic life as Emberwood's Most-Eligible Bachelor when questioned by the reporter.
 		- [[Levi SlaughterDale]] begins on the way to have a conversation with [[River]], regarding a ring from [[The Amethyst Academy]] and an examination for his [[Contamination]].
 		- [[Doctor Archivel Gecker Mobius]] obliged a grand plan for the new year of advancement, support for others in the town, and created a good public foothold for some of the Academy.
 This was matched with some publicity raked in from the events of the fireworks from the [[Feast of the Faithful]].
-		- [[Rupert McNamara]] declared a few things that didn't make it on air, with the reporter making a few barbs regarding his late wife along the way.
+		- [[Rupert McNamara]] remained silent that didn't make it on air, with the reporter making a few barbs regarding his late wife along the way.
 		- [[Thalia Bleakheart]] played the diligent part of a wall, with some embellishment from the reporter on her exploits in the city.
 - Downtime begins, five days down of fifteen.
 - Thalia: 'Dawn Duels and recovery.'